eDO-community/eDO_automatic_controller/README.md

 ### Simulation

 Clone the directory into your catkin directory.
-Your workspace should contain the following packages if you use the simulation
+Your workspace should contain the following packages
 | repository | repository url |
 | - | - |
 | edo_gripper | https://github.com/Pro/edo_gripper |